• 2 Bedrooms

 The Neighborhood:

 If you have never been to Charleston, this location is ideal!
 Located centrally at 30 Vendue Street (cross streets are Vendue Range and East Bay Street) it is near Waterfront Park and other prime destinations including the historic market, King Street shopping, the Battery, and many art galleries.
-Gentry Hotel is just steps away from numerous marvelous eateries including High Cotton, Magnolias and Blossom.
+Gentry Hotel is just steps away from numerous fantastic eateries including High Cotton, Magnolias and Blossom.

 About the Area